 Podcasting seems to have exploded in the past few years, even Google’s cashed in by developing its own podcasting app.
 The accessibility of the format is what draws so many listeners and creators to it.
 If you’re aspiring to be the latter, picking out your debut podcasting microphone can be daunting, which is why we’ve made this list to find the best podcasting microphone for you.

-Editor’s note: this list was updated on February 13, 2019, to account for price changes.
+Editor’s note: this list was updated on April 4, 2019, to include the Blue Ember.

 Related: Best USB Microphones